Tigers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have a 20-13 record in games they were listed as the moneyline favorite (winning 60.6% of those games).
+- The Tigers have been favored on the moneyline 34 total times this season.
+They've finished 21-13 in those games.

-- Detroit has played as moneyline favorites of -185 or shorter in just two games this season, which it split 1-1.
+- Detroit has gone 8-7 when it has played as moneyline favorites with odds of -140 or shorter (53.3% winning percentage).

-- The implied moneyline probablility for this matchup gives the Tigers a 64.9% chance to win.
+- The Tigers have an implied moneyline win probability of 58.3% in this game.

-- In the 152 games in which bookmakers have set an over/under for Detroit, it has combined with opponents to go over the total 72 times (72-75-5).
+- Detroit has played in 153 games with set over/under, and have combined with opponents to go over the total 73 times (73-75-5).

+- The Tigers have a 4-7-0 record against the spread this season (covering just 36.4% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!